 “The care and treatment that my father received at The Christie was amazing, and we are forever grateful for the time that we were given with him as a result.
 We hope to be able to give something back to say thank you, and help thousands of other patients and their families that have to deal with this awful disease every day.”

 - Josh Robertson, Christie fundraiser

 We’d like to thank Josh and his team for their incredible fundraising efforts in The Christie Challenge – and to wish them good luck with the rest of their activities!

 The Christie Challenge is to complete 6 different fundraising activities over the year.
 Whether you want to do a sponsored run, organise a bake sale or host an online quiz night, you can get involved.

-If you want to help The Christie charity keep moving in 2021, sign up for The Christie Challenge.
+If you want to help The Christie charity keep moving, sign up for The Christie Challenge.